 Measure spectral similarity using spectral angle mapper

-measures the spectral similarity between the spectrum of each pixel in the hyperspectral
+measures the spectral similarity between the spectra of each pixel in the hyperspectral data

 score = sam(